ecg2104/GISWorkshops/Workshops/IntroGIS_QGIS.md

 Click the add join button ![addjoin].
 Choose the csv as the join layer, select the appropriate join field and make sure the “custom field name prefix” field is blank:

+![addjoinbox]

+Click OK.
+Open the geopackage attribute table again and see that the data joined into the table:

+![AttributeTablejoin]

+Since the table join is stored in memory, it is recommended that you make the join permanent by exporting the geographies to a new layer.
+Right click on the track layer entry and choose export>Save features as:

+![exportlayer]

+Save the file as a geopackage to your working directory with the name TractsWIthHousingData.gpkg make sure the CRS is EPSG:2263:

+![exportdialog]

+The new layer should appear in the map window.
+At this point, we no longer need the original geopackage or csv.
+You can remove them by right-clicking in the layers panel and choosing “Remove Layer”
+The next step is to generate the NTA boundaries by using information in the attribute table.
+You can construct the NTAs by merging the geographies of all the tracts for the same NTA.
+The GIS term for this transformation is “Dissolve”.
+There are several dissolve functions available in QGIS.
+The one you will use is called “Aggregate.”
+To find it open the toolbox under the processing menu:

+![openprocessing]

+The processing panel will open, search dissolve in the search bar.
+You should get several results, choose “aggregate”:

+![Searchdissolve]

+The aggregate tool will allow you to make arithmetic calculations on the variables for the merged tracts.
+Important as we will want to sum the housing unit fields.
+In the Aggregate dialog, choose NTA2020 as the group field.
+In the aggregate controls choose “first” for the NTA2020 fields and the NTAName fields.
+More importantly, choose “sum” for all of the housing unit total fields (comp20**).
+You don’t need to keep the other fields and they may be deleted using the delete field button ![deletefields].
+Save the output file to the working directory with an appropriate file name:

+![aggregate]

+The output layer should appear in the map window.
+The boundaries will now represent the NTAs :

+![NTAs]

+And the attribute table will have the net unit change for each year:

+![attrinuteNTAs]

+Next, you will calculate the total net housing unit change for the 12-year period.
+You can do this using the Field calculator tool.
+Click the field calculator button ![fieldcalculator] in the attribute table.
+In the dialog you will want to “create a new field” and make it an integer field named “TotalUnits”.
+You can use the expression window to populate the new field with the sum of the 12 annual columns.
+You can access the fields by expanding the “fields and values” menu in the center window.
+Sum them all together using the + operator as seen here:

+![calculation]

+Click OK.
+Inspect the results in the attribute table:

+![totalunits]

+When using the field calculator QGIS automatically starts an editing session for the layer.
+End the editing session by depressing the edit button ![stopEdits].

+Now you can make a “choropleth” map of the housing unit totals.
+Remove the layer for the tracts.
+Open the layer properties for the NTA layers.
+Choose the symbology properties.
+Choose a “graduated” color scheme and select TotalUnits as the value:

+![symbology]

+Now you can select the classification scheme and color palette for the map:

+![symbologyclass]

+Choose “classify” and OK to inspect the results:

+![map]

+Save the project with the name “NTA_Housingchange” in the directory when you are satisfied with your output.

+![savemap]

 [NYCopendata]: IntroPics/NYCopendata.png